PetzJohannes/zabbix-dash/README.md

 - User menu to display my data
 - Resolve macros in the trigger event overview
 - Autorefresh on dashboard
+- Show last events in acknowledge modal
+- Show count of acknowledge messages in acknowledge modal
+- Show last acknowledge messages in acknowledge modal
+- Display discovery rules and filter by known and unknown hosts
+- New view for item data
+- Date picker in menu to select a time from and till

 # Bugs
 - Trigger date month false return value
+- Host overview is not working yet

 # Risk
 Use this dashboard at your own risk!
 I will test each function, bugs are not excluded.